 Gandhak Ki Baoli

 Come out and walk across the road and take the first left lane.
 Few meters down you would see Gandhak ki Baoli.
-A five storey step well that was built by Iltutmish for the Sufi Saint whose dargah is next door.
+A five-story step well that was built by Iltutmish for the Sufi Saint whose dargah is next door.
 One of the sweepers there told us that the water from this baoli used to smell of Gandhak (Sulphur), hence it is called Gandhak ki Baoli.
 He said that it had water till about 10 years back.
 But now the water level of the area has gone down so much that there is hardly any water in this Baoli.
 He also told that the water was used only for bathing.
 And not drinking and the water could cure all kinds of skin diseases.
 It is a smaller Baoli compared to the Rajon ki Baoli in Mehrauli Archaeological Park and is far less adorned.

-There are steps on only one side and a pavilion-like structure on the top storey of on the opposite side.
-The other two sides are more or less walls.
+There are steps on only one side and a pavilion-like structure on the top story of on the opposite side.
+The other two sides are more or less only walls.
 Some literature says that the pavilion is the diving station and people probably used it for diving.
 But in the given state it is difficult to visualize.
 Like most other monuments, Gandhak ki Baoli also demands cleaning and maintenance, besides the ubiquitous ASI board.